VEAF/VEAF-Mission-Creation-Tools/documentation/QRA.md

 It is also possible to react not only to enemy aircrafts entering the zone, but also enemy helicopters, by using `VeafQRA:setReactOnHelicopters()`

+Lastly, it is possible for the QRA to be reset if all the enemy aircrafts leave the zone, if `VeafQRA:setResetWhenLeavingZone()` is used.

 ## Other options

 There is a possibility to randomize the location of the allied response groups spawns by using `VeafQRA:setRespawnRadius(value)` ; they'll spawn in the set radius (in meters) around the point where they are set in the mission editor.